MikeBishop/dns-alt-svc/draft-schwartz-httpbis-dns-alt-svc.md

-As an additional optimization, when choosing among multiple Alt-Svc values, clients MAY prefer those that will not require an address query, either because the corresponding address record is already in cache or because the hostname is an IP address.
+As an additional optimization, when choosing among multiple Alt-Svc values, clients MAY prefer those that will not require an address query, either because the corresponding address record is already in cache or because the host is an IP address.

 Note that this procedure does not rely on recursive resolvers handling the ALTSVC record type correctly.
 If ALTSVC queries receive spurious